questdb/documentation/documentation/reference/function/window.md

 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW
 ```

-This includes the current row and four preceding rows.
+This includes the current row and two preceding rows.

 ```mermaid
 sequenceDiagram